 2. So how do we kick off the application form?
 We wanted to point out why Typeform is such a great company to work for and highlight the opportunities for career development.
 So we created a Welcome screen where we embedded our Life at Typeform video.

-3. Next, we added a bunch of Long text blocks, to add questions related to the particular role that were provided by the hiring manager.
+3. Next, we added a bunch of Long text questions, to ask more things related to the particular role that were provided by the hiring manager.
 We want the applicant to respond to all of these all in order to make our assessment.
 So, we made the questions ‘Required’.

 4. We need personal details from the applicant.
-So we ask for first and last names, using two Short text blocks.
+So we ask for first and last names, using two Short text questions.
 Again, we’ve made these ‘Required’.

-6. Next we have a Website block, so people can share their online CVs or LinkedIn profiles.
+6. Next we have a Website question, so people can share their online CVs or LinkedIn profiles.

-7. We’re flexible though, so we also give applicants the option to upload their CVs, with a File upload block.
+7. We’re flexible though, so we also give applicants the option to upload their CVs, with a File upload question.

-8. It’s always a good idea to ask why someone wants to apply for a position, so we do just that with a Short text block.
+8. It’s always a good idea to ask why someone wants to apply for a position, so we do just that with a Short text question.

 9. We give our applicants the option of giving us a little video introduction if they wish.
 But we want everyone to be comfortable with the process, so we make this video request optional.